Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Numerical Results

 \subsection{Nuclear effects of the unidentified light charged hadron FFs}

-Our results for the unidentified light charged hadron FFs, in the presence of nuclear effects, will be presented in this section.
-The individual and total $\chi^2$ per data points for our charged hadron FFs analysis are presented in Table.~\ref{tab:datasets_hadron_NLO} for NLO, and in Table.~\ref{tab:datasets_hadron_NNLO} for NNLO accuracy.
-As can be seen, in terms of total $\chi^2$, the inclusion of the {\tt EPPS21} and {\tt nNNPDF3.0} nuclear PDFs reduce the values of $\chi^2$ from 1.079 to 1.030 and 1.056, respectively.
-However, for the case of {\tt nCTEQ15WZ} nuclear PDFs, almost the same $\chi^2$ value is achieved in respect to {\tt NNPDF3.1} proton PDFs.
-This finding also consistent with the individual $\chi^2$ per data points presented in Table.~\ref{tab:datasets_hadron_NLO}, and more importantly for the {\tt COMPASS} $H^+$ and {\tt COMPASS} $H^-$ data sets.
+In this section, we will present our results for the unidentified light charged hadron FFs in the presence of nuclear effects.
+The individual and total $\chi^2$ per data points for our analysis of the charged hadron FFs are presented in Table~\ref{tab:datasets_hadron_NLO}.
+The $\chi^2$ values allow for the quantification of the goodness-of-fit for the charged hadron FFs analysis.

-For the case of NNLO analysis, as can be seen from Table.~\ref{tab:datasets_hadron_NNLO}, the inclusion of nuclear effects worsen the $\chi^2$ numbers, both for the individual and total $\chi^2$ per data points.
-This is mostly due to the increasing the value for individual $\chi^2$ for both {\tt COMPASS} $H^+$ and {\tt COMPASS} $H^-$ data sets.
+As can be seen, in terms of total $\chi^2$, the inclusion of the {\tt nNNPDF3.0} and {\tt EPPS21} nuclear PDFs reduces the values of $\chi^2$ from 1.059 to 1.030 and from 1.060 to 1.056, respectively, with respect to their baseline proton PDFs fits.
+However, in the case of {\tt nCTEQ15WZ} nuclear PDFs, the value of the total $\chi^2$ is increased.
+This finding is also consistent with the individual $\chi^2$ values per data point presented in Table~\ref{tab:datasets_hadron_NLO}, particularly for the {\tt COMPASS} $H^+$ and {\tt COMPASS} $H^-$ data sets.
+As can be seen, for the {\tt nCTEQ15WZ} fit, the individual $\chi^2$ value for the {\tt COMPASS} $H^+$ dataset increased from 1.230 to 1.379 when the nuclear correction is considered.